The Book and Beyond

 DOI: 10.15291/sic/1.2.lc.1

-Isaac Asimov and Emil Šprljan:
+Isaac Asimov i Emil Šprljan:

 Mislite li da možemo naučiti živjeti tako da napustimo ideju o svijetu nakon smrti, o nepovredivosti majčinstva, svetosti spolnosti, zatrovanost nacionalizmom, žeđ za beskonačnom slobodom i poštovanje industrije u zamjenu za ograničenje rađanja sa svrhom očuvanja ljudske vrste pri čemu bi se seks upražnjavao za zabavu, a sve to podrazumijevalo bi postojanje svjetske vlade, kontroliranu ekologiju i obrazovanje iz zabave?I da sve to moramo učiniti prije isteka dvadesetog stoljeća?Pa, baš i ne moramo.
 Samo, ukoliko to ne učinimo, naša će civilizacija biti uništena za trideset godina.
 I to je sve.Između ostalog, po zanimanju sam prorok.
 To jest, predskazujem budućnost i plaćen sam za to.Naravno, postoji tu i jedna kvaka.
 Nisam varalica, stoga je moja korisnost i više nego upitna.
 Kako ne prelazim rukom preko kristalne kugle, ne pružam usluge pratitelja kroz svijet duhova, nemam dara za otkrivenja i potpuno sam lišen mistične intuicije, nikome ne mogu reći koji će konj pobijediti na utrci, ...